gofr-dev/gofr/README.md

 ## 🏃 **Running GoFr**

-Here’s a basic example of how to run a GoFr application:
+Here's a simple example to get a GoFr application up and running:

 ```go
 package main